uniwebcms/component-library-template/README.md

 -   Issues: [GitHub Issues](../../issues)
 -   Community: Join our [Discord](https://discord.gg/uniweb) to connect with other library developers, share ideas, and get help

+## License

+This starter repository is licensed under GPL-3.0-or-later.

+You are free to use and modify this repository, but if you distribute it (as a template or software package), you must also release your modifications under the same license.

+Note: Websites created using this starter are NOT considered distributions and do not need to be licensed under GPL.

 ---

 Ready to build professional component libraries?
 [Get started with Uniweb](https://uniwebcms.com) →